 - Where to Stay in Lake Como

-Overall, San Marco is the best area to stay in Venice for first-timers because it is the most central place to stay in Venice to see Venice’s top sights and it offer a wide range of accommodation options for all budget travelers.
+Personally, I recommend San Marco as the best area in Venice for first-timers because it is the most central place to stay in Venice to see Venice’s top sights and it offer a wide range of accommodation options for all budget travelers.